 Huawei Mate 20 Pro first impressions: The Looks

 I was surprised to see how the Mate 20 Pro and Mate 10 Pro look apart from each other in terms of the design language.
 The curved edges on the sides, and the square-shape module that houses the three Leica rear cameras lenses and flash makes the Mate 20 Pro stand out from the rest of flagship devices launched this year.
 But I must say the Mate 20 Pro is a huge phone.
 It doesn’t feel heavy though, surprisingly.

 The Mate 20 Pro has a glass back with an aluminium frame (like all other flagships of 2018).
-The phone comes in five colour options: pink gold, midnight blue, emerald green, twilight, and black.
-In India, however, the company might only bring the phone in either twilight or emerald green.
+The phone comes in two colour options: Emerald Green and Twilight.
 Huawei is also introducing a new texture to the Mate 20 Pro.
 It’s called a “hyper-optical display pattern”, and it’s only found on the emerald green and midnight blue models.
 The handset is also IP68 water and dust resistant.

 On the front, though the Mate 20 Pro feels a lot like the Samsung Galaxy Note 9, thanks to a 6.39-inch curved OLED screen.
 The bezels are smaller and the phone features an “octa-curve” design where the front and back glass is curved on all four edges.
 But unlike the Note 9, Huawei Mate 20 Pro has a notch that’s actually bigger than the one on the Mate 20.
 That is because this notch features a 3D depth-sensing camera, similar to Apple’s Face ID found on the iPhone XS and iPhone XS Max.